dush999/FlutterTesting/README.md

 # flutter_testing

-Project used to showcase the Automate UI testing and integration testing
+Project to showcase the Automate UI testing and integration testing

 ## App contains the following screens/UIs
 1. A screen with two tabs.
 Clicking on tabs will change the content of the screen.